 Stir in the black pepper and poultry seasoning.
 Add the ¼ to ½ teaspoon of salt to taste (you may need less if your stock is salted).

 Once you’ve added the right amount of salt, stir in the egg white.
-Continue to stir until it is well incorporated.
+Continue to stir until it is incorporated into the stuffing.

 Transfer the stuffing to the baking dish.
 Press it gently into the dish to smooth the surface.